2001-Fri Feb 24 12:24:16 EST 2017

 Crating or otherwise isolating dogs during holiday gatherings is doubtless the best way to deal with dietary indiscretions.
 Nonetheless, plenty of us are unwilling to sequester our pets during this time.
 The holidays are all about family, after all, and pups are loved ones too.

-dogs, in particular, consume can be a complex endeavor when our attention is elsewhere — if not on our guests, then perhaps on that tasty eggnog.
+Controlling what dogs, in particular, consume can be a complex endeavor when our attention is elsewhere — if not on our guests, then perhaps on that tasty eggnog.
 But not to worry — mild

 diarrhea is almost always amenable to simple, nondrug interventions that many board-certified clinical pharmacologists recommend.